 Water & Sewer Services

 Potable water is available in all County hamlets.
-Water for Dunmore, Desert Blume, Seven Persons and Veinerville originates from the South Saskatchewan River and is delivered to the County from the City of Medicine Hat water treatment plant.
+Water for Dunmore, Desert Blume, Seven Persons, Veinerville, Irvine and Walsh originates from the South Saskatchewan River and is delivered to the County from the City of Medicine Hat water treatment plant.
 It is rechlorinated locally to ensure it meets drinking water standards set by the Alberta government.

 Hilda and Schuler water also comes from the South Saskatchewan River and is delivered as raw water from the Hilda Water Pipeline Co-op.
 The treatment plant in Hilda serves both hamlets.
 A similar arrangement is found in Suffield, where water is delivered from CFB Suffield.

 Residents and businesses outside hamlets provide their own water from ground water wells, trucked in to fill cisterns or from rural water co-operatives.
-These co-ops include Westside (serving south and west of Medicine Hat), Bullshead (Eagle Butte area), South Dunmore, East Cypress (east of Veinerville), and Ross Creek (north of Elkwater).
+These co-ops include Westside (serving south and west of Medicine Hat), Bullshead (Eagle Butte area), South Dunmore, East Cypress (east of Veinerville), and Elkwater (north of Elkwater Lake).

 Sanitary sewer systems operate in all hamlets except Walsh and Dunmore.
 These systems use a lagoon treatment system with aerobic and anaerobic cells, evaporation ponds, followed by discharge of treated effluent into the natural water system, as approved by the Alberta government.

 Dunmore, Walsh and all rural areas use septic tanks with a septic tile discharge field.
 The Safety Codes Act of Alberta and private sector inspection and approval companies ensure installation is done properly.